Pipcy/ec327-game/README.md

 4. If you get sent back to the beginning of a game after finishing it - ****it is a glitch that we are experiencing****.
 Simply continue to the game and exit by hitting the pause button and “return to main menu.”

 ### Usage
-[Clear, terse instructions on how to use your app.
-What do the different interface elements (buttons, menus, etc.) do?
-How does one see the various requirements and features in action.]
-View EC327 Simulator for Dummies pdf for more detailed user instructions.
+Our game consists of a main classroom with several different mini-games.
+To start the game, enter your username, click to select a character, and click start to enter the classroom.
+To enter a mini-game, use the joystick to move your character to one of the purple circles.
+For more detailed user instructions, see the EC327 Simulator for Dummies PDF.